-- Cook-Levin Theorem (1971): the SAT problem is NP-complete. - Karp (1972): list of 21 important NP-complete problems. - Nowadays, literally thousands of problems are known to be NP-hard: unless P = NP, they cannot be solved in polynomial time. - But what does it mean for a problem to be NP-hard? - No algorithm solves all instances optimally in polynomial time.
+- Conjecture: $P \neq NP$. - Cook-Levin Theorem (1971): the SAT problem is NP-complete: unless P = NP, it cannot be solved in polynomial time. - Karp (1972): list of 21 important NP-complete problems. - Nowadays, literally thousands of problems are known to be NP-hard. - But what does it mean for a problem to be NP-hard? - No algorithm solves all instances optimally in polynomial time.